 Dürnkrut to Breclav, 40 KM, 29′ by train

-At 8:45 am on a Saturday morning, we were at the train station in Dürnkrutt.
-We left our car in the parking lot, and by 9:06 am we were already on the train departing to Breclav in the Czech Republic.
+At 8:45 am on a Saturday, we were at the train station in Dürnkrutt.
+We left our car in the parking lot, and by 9:06 am, we were already on the train departing to Breclav in the Czech Republic.

-It seemed like we were the only one travelling in this direction at this hour, and in no more than 29 minutes, the train reached the town of Breclav.
+It seemed like we were the only one traveling in this direction at this hour, and in no more than 29 minutes, the train reached the town of Breclav.

 From here, we made our way to the riverbank, which is only 800 meters away from the train station, near a pedestrian and a train bridge.
 We checked the area: everything was clean, the entrance into the water smooth, so we began to unpack.
 A few people came and surveyed us, curious about our trip.